ArtosSystems/docs-legacy/source/includes/_intro.md

 #### API Gateways

 The API is the core service developers will be interacting with when utilising the Aventus Protocol.
 We have provided a RESTful interface to give you easy access to the various functions of the Protocol and will continue to update these endpoints when new methods are added.
-For more information see the (API Guides)[#API- Guide] section below.
+For more information see the [API Guides](#api-guides) section below.

 #### SDKs